IN THIS ARTICLE

 Average Salary: $105,295

 UX designer professionals are responsible for a wide range of tasks.
-They usually start out as generalists at entry-level and support more senior designers.
+They usually start out as generalists at entry-level and support more senior user experience designers.
 After several years of experience, senior designers may be promoted to lead teams and earn a higher salary.
-Among the duties a UX might perform are:
+Among the duties a user experience designer might perform are:

 - Design concepts, wireframes, and prototypes